Loading figure…

 Todd Young supports free trade agreements and has voted in favor of trade engagement measures, indicating a preference for lower tariffs and expanded trade relations.

-Position extraction pending on 8 issues: Foreign Aid, Climate, Healthcare, Education, School Curriculum, Voting Rights, Criminal Justice, Tech Regulation.
+Position extraction pending on 13 issues: Economy & Jobs, Climate, Healthcare, Education, School Curriculum, Voting Rights, Criminal Justice, Tech Regulation, Elections & Campaigns, Public Health, Drug & Addiction Policy, Religion & Public Life, Disaster Response.

 Read twice and referred to the Committee on Health, Education, Labor, and Pensions.

-Why: Cosponsoring the Title X Abortion Provider Prohibition Act directly supports the stated opposition to abortion by aiming to defund organizations that provide abortion services.
+Why: Cosponsoring the Title X Abortion Provider Prohibition Act directly advances the stated opposition to legal access to abortion by seeking to restrict funding for abortion providers.

 View source →Jan 27, 2026 · Congress.gov